bbucsek/assesment/js-numerals/README.md

 # Start this application as server, for example "python3 -m http.server 8080"

-# Test with npm test command
+# Test with "npm test" command

 # JavaScript/Front-end Developer - Exercise 1